Rainbow spanning structures in graph and hypergraph systems: Rainbow Absorption Method

-The proof is based on a two-round randomization which is already used in \cite{MR2915641}, \cite{2020A} and \cite{2020B}.
-Since we work with balanced $(f,b)$-graphs, we need to make sure that each random graph is balanced.
-In order to achieve this we modify the randomization process by fixing an arbitrarily small and balanced set $S\subseteq V(H')$.
-When we obtain a copy of $R$, we delete some vertices of $R\cap S$ so that we obtain a balanced $(f,b)$-graph.
+The proof is based on a two-round randomization which is already used in \cite{MR2915641,2020A,2020B}.
+Since we work with balanced $(1,b)$-graphs, we need to make sure that each random graph is balanced.
+In order to achieve this we modify the randomization process by fixing an arbitrarily small and balanced set $S\subseteq V(H_{\emph{\textbf{G}}})$.
 This is done in Fact \ref{balanced}.